shaunajm/Efficiclean/user_manual/usermanual.md

 - This screen presents you with the status of each room in the hotel.
 - There is a legend at the bottom of the map for reference
     - Completed, rooms that have been cleaned, are marked green
-    - Waiting, rooms that are awaiting approval by a supervisor, are marked yellow
+    - Waiting, rooms that are awaiting approval by a supervisor, are marked blue
     - Do not disturb, rooms of guest that do not wish for their rooms to be cleaned, are marked black
     - In Progress, rooms which are currently being cleaned, are marked orange
-    - To be cleaned, rooms which are waiting to be cleaned, are marked red
+    - To be cleaned, rooms which are waiting to be cleaned, are marked dark red

 &nbsp;